Who are the Fort Belvoir Home Educators (FBHE)?

 I need to know what classes you will be offering in co-op for next year.
 What will you be offering, can I visit the class now for next year?

 Our co-op is run exclusively by parent volunteers and varies by year and semester.
 The only way for you to know what will be offered for a class next year is for you to volunteer to teach it.
-Historically, it runs one afternoon/week and offers 2 classes for the younger classes and they take both of those classes.
-The older classes (high school and occasionally jr high/middle school) has at times offered 2 classes for that time period or one class that covers both time slots.
-We generally consider the classes enrichment classes and are not going to replace for core classes in your homeschooling.
-Sure, you can make arrangements to visit, but be aware, it's always completely different semester to semester.
+Currently, we offer 4 class periods with a lunch period in the middle.
+Families are allowed to do a morning, afternoon, or all day session.
+We try to provide students with a couple of classes to pick from each period depending on classes that we have had someone volunteer to teach.
+We generally consider the classes enrichment classes and are not going to replace core classes in your homeschooling.
+Sure, you can make arrangements to visit, but be aware, it's always completely different from semester to semester.

 Can I meet you to see if you are a good fit for my family before joining?